yvonnefroehlich/SplitLab-TemporalAlignment/README.md

 # Temporal Alignment of Seismic Traces in _SplitLab_

-This material addresses an error source in the code of the shear wave splitting package _SplitLab_ ([**_Wüstefeld et al., 2008_**](https://doi.org/10.1016/j.cageo.2007.08.002)) causing a wrong temporal alignment of the single traces (Z, N, E components) of one earthquake _relative_ to each other.
+This material addresses an error source in the code of the MATLAB based shear wave splitting software package _SplitLab_ ([**_Wüstefeld et al., 2008_**](https://doi.org/10.1016/j.cageo.2007.08.002)) causing a wrong temporal alignment of the single traces (Z, N, E components) of one earthquake _relative_ to each other.
 The resulting wrong horizontal particle motion and wrong waveforms in the ray (LQT) coordinate system lead